pachyderm/docs/content/latest/reference/pachctl/pachctl_create.md

----
-# metadata #
-title:  pachctl create
+## pachctl create

-description: "Create a new instance of a Pachyderm resource."
+Create a new instance of a Pachyderm resource.
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - create-branch
-  - create-pipeline
-  - create-repo
-  - create-secret
-cliGlossary:  c
----

 ### Synopsis